Prof. Dror Feitelson

 Phone (+fax): +972-2-549-4555

-Background: The background color of this page is supposed to be like that of the red granite rocks in the Santa Katarina area in the Sinai peninsula.
+Background: The background color of this page is supposed to be reminiscent of the red granite rocks in the Santa Katarina area in the Sinai peninsula.
 This is my favorite type of rock.

 To HUJI CS home page